 - to estimate the potential of the local and sub-regional economies in the areas involved in the survey

-All the results and recommendations will be presented in a report available prior to the 3rd European Rural Parliament
+- to report the results and recommendations to the 3rd European Rural Parliament

-This theme is led by ELARD, the European LEADER Association for Rural Development.
-The Project Manager is Kadri Tillemann, ELARD.
+This theme was led by ELARD, the European LEADER Association for Rural Development.
+The Project Manager was Kadri Tillemann, ELARD.
+The project involved 505 direct and 2000 indirect participants from 25 countries, in surveys, conference, research, travelling workshops and reports.
+Conclusions identified proposals for Leader/CLLD, national policy, transnational cooperation.

 The activities are a combination of two themes within the European Rural Manifesto: